 The Georgia Advanced Computing Resource Center was established in late 2003 as a partnership between the Office of the Chief Information Officer and the Office of the Vice President for Research.
 The GACRC is governed by a Memorandum of Agreement between the two offices, with guidance from a faculty advisory committee and day-to-day leadership provided by the Director of Research Computing.

 The GACRC was founded, in large part, because it was apparent that the time and technical expertise required to manage high-performance computing and database platforms, software, storage, physical security, cyber security and telecommunications can be very significant.
 This is even more true as the scale of information technology infrastructure increases in response to trends in research methods and instrumentation.

 Frequently, failure to use best practices in system administration, security and documentation of operating procedures are exacerbated by the relatively high turnover rates of technical staff, graduate students and postdocs in research groups and result in unacceptable risks for the loss of data, unacceptable risk of security compromises and other inefficiencies in support of lab operations.
 The GACRC overcomes these issues by maintaining a professional, career-minded staff of technical experts whose sole goal is to support the information technology needs of UGA’s research community.

-The GACRC has a fulltime staff of seven, specializing in Linux/UNIX system administration, storage administration, scientific computing, virtualization, and database administration.
+The GACRC has a fulltime staff of ten, specializing in Linux/UNIX system administration, storage administration, scientific computing, virtualization, and database administration.